zhanyongsheng/BrokenView/README.md

 view.setOnTouchListener(listener);
 ```

-Or you can use `BrokenTouchListener.Builder` for more configurations, and set custom attributes as shown below:
+Use `BrokenTouchListener.Builder` for more configurations, and set custom attributes as shown below:
 ```Java
 new BrokenTouchListener.Builder(brokenView).
     setComplexity(...).       // default 12